iqb-berlin/verona-player-dan/readme.md

 Alternatively, you can also do the whole build process by using the Node Package Manager (first "npm install" and then "npm run-script build").

+# Demo

+A live demo of the Unit Authoring Tool is available at: https://dan-barbulescu-dev.github.io/unitAuthoringDemo/

 # Release

 You can also use one of our previous releases directly, which are located in the "releases" folder.